Breathing Problems Solved

 "Such patients who have undergone deep breathing tests and assimilated the theory with an excellent mark are allowed to proceed with the second stage of training.
 Those who have not understood the theory will continue the studies..."
 Buteyko KP, The method of volitional elimination of deep breathing [Translation of the Small Buteyko Manual], Voskresensk, 1994.

-Module 3.
-Learn Buteyko: How to measure the CP (Control Pause)
+Module 2.
+Learn Buteyko: How to measure the Control Pause (CP)

-Warning.
-Most people do not have any problems with measuring the CP.
-However, some people with heart disease, panic attacks, migraine headaches, and few other, exceptionally rare conditions, may experience unpleasant symptoms, which can appear soon after measuring the CP (in 1-5 minutes).
+Warning sign Warning.
+Most people do not have any problems with measuring CP, or the stress-free, breath-holding time test.
+However, some people with heart disease, panic attacks, migraine headaches, and a few other, exceptionally rare conditions, may experience unpleasant symptoms, which can appear soon after measuring the CP (in 1 to 5 minutes).
 If this happens, do not measure your CP for a while.
-Later, when your breathing will be about 2-3 times lighter and the CP 2-3 times longer, these unpleasant symptoms after the CP test will not appear.
-Your initial breathing program should focus on reduction of your pulse (or heart rate).
+Later, when your breathing becomes about 2 to 3 times lighter and your CP 2 to 3 times longer, these unpleasant symptoms after the CP test will not appear.
+Your initial breathing program should focus on the reduction of your pulse (or heart rate).

-For over 95% of people, it is safe to measure their CP many times per day and observe the effects of stress, meals, exercise, posture, thermoregulation, and many other life-style factors on your CP, breathing, and health.
-You can easily measure your body oxygen level using the stress-free BHT (breath holding time) test (this web page is from Homepage section; with Google Video clip).
+For over 95% of people, it is safe to measure the CP many times per day and observe the effects of stress, meals, exercise, posture, thermoregulation, and many other lifestyle factors on CP, breathing, and overall health.
+You can learn easily how to measure your body-oxygen level using CP here (this web page is from the Homepage section; with Google Video clip).

 Module 4.
 Learn the Emergency Procedure

-Free Buteyko Breathing Exercise: Combination of Buteyko breath holds and Shallow Breathing or Reduced Breathing Exercise
+Free Buteyko Breathing Exercises: Combination of Buteyko Breath Holds and Shallow Breathing (or Reduced Breathing) Exercise

 4-A. How to stop or prevent heart attack, stroke, asthma attack, epilepsy attack, and other life-threatening situations using Buteyko breathing exercises (with reduced breathing explained)